waltertamboer/chrome-extension-skeleton/README.md

 adjusted at will.
 Note that the file does not contain a `name` and `version` property since they will be added dynamically by Grunt.
 The name and version are taken from the package.json.

+## External Dependencies

+The `Gruntfile.js` file contains a section to copy libraries from the `node_modules` directory to the unpacked directory.
+Modify it according to your needs.
+Dependencies will be copied to the `build/unpacked/js/libs/` directory.

 ## Documentation

 * https://developer.chrome.com/extensions